sumit-kushwah/my-resume/content/authors/admin/_index.md

     url: https://indiamart.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My work interests include web development, problem solving and programmable matter.

 # Interests to show in About widget
 interests:
-  - Web developement
+  - Software Design
-  - Deep Learning
+  - Programming
-  - Computer vision
+  - Entrepreneurship

 # Education to show in About widget
 education: